IBM/tape-archive-api/readme.md

 Check the about page: `curl -X GET http://<EE server IP>:<EEAPI_PORT>/about`

 ### Deployment on remote server
 To deploy the Tape API on a remote server running node copy server.js and package.json to the remote server into a directory, or clone the git into this directory.
 Run `npm install` to install the required node modules.
 Now set the environmental variables according configuration, see section Deployment.

 Once the environment is set start the API: `node ./server.js`

 Start with testing the connection using this URL: `curl -X GET http://<EE server IP>:<EEAPI_PORT>/test`

 The Tape API can also be deployed in a Docker container.
 This git includes a Dockerfile to build the image and a docker-compose file to run the image in a container.

-Clone the git and run: `docker built -t eeapi .` Adjust the environment variable in the docker-compose file.
+Clone the git and run: `docker built -t eeapi .`

+Adjust the environment variable in the docker-compose file.

 Start the container: `docker-compose up [-d]` Starting the container with `-d` gives you the console which is useful for debugging.

 Now you can test the connection: `curl -X GET http://<EE server IP>:<EEAPI_PORT>/test` And run other API commands.

+Have fun and thanks to Khanh V Ngo for providing the baseline API :+1: